Ollyverse/.github/readme.md

 ## Open Source & Collaboration

-This GitHub hosts projects, experiments, and ideas developed by the OllyVerse team.
+This GitHub hosts projects, experiments, and ideas developed by the Ollyverse team.
 Some repositories are polished products, others are learning grounds — both matter.

 We welcome: